 One major tool Rust has for accomplishing message sending concurrency is the channel, a programming concept that Rust’s standard library provides an implementation of.
 You can imagine a channel in programming like a channel of water, such as a stream or a river.
 If you put something like a rubber duck or a boat into a stream, it will travel downstream to the end of the river.

 A channel in programming has two halves: a transmitter and a receiver.
-The transmitter half is like the upstream location where we put rubber ducks into the river, and the receiver half is the downstream place where the rubber duck ends up.
+The transmitter half is the upstream location where we put rubber ducks into the river, and the receiver half is where the rubber duck ends up downstream.
 One part of our code calls methods on the transmitter with the data we want to send, and another part checks the receiving end for arriving messages.
+A channel is said to be closed if either the transmitter or receiver half is dropped.

-Here we’ll work up to a program that has one thread to generate values and send them down a channel, and another thread that will receive the values and print them out.
-We’re going to be sending simple values between threads using a channel for the purposes of illustration.
-Once you’re familiar with the technique, you could use channels to implement a chat system, or a system where many threads perform parts of a calculation and send the parts to one thread that aggregates the results.
+Here, we’ll work up to a program that has one thread to generate values and send them down a channel, and another thread that will receive the values and print them out.
+We’ll be sending simple values between threads using a channel to illustrate the feature.
+Once you’re familiar with the technique, you could use channels to implement a chat system or a system where many threads perform parts of a calculation and send the parts to one thread that aggregates the results.

-First, we’ll create a channel but not do anything with it in Listing 16-6:
+First, in Listing 16-6, we’ll create a channel but not do anything with it.
+Note that this won’t compile yet because Rust can’t tell what type of values we want to send over the channel:

-Filename: src/main.rs
+src/main.rs

 use std::sync::mpsc;